JoaoBraz03/WIFI-HACK/README.md

 # Wifi Jammer with ESP2866

-A WiFi jammer is a device that disrupts or blocks wireless signals on the WiFi frequency bands, effectively causing interference and preventing nearby devices from connecting to a WiFi network.
-These jammers operate by emitting radio frequency signals on the same frequencies used by WiFi networks, thereby overpowering or disrupting the signals from legitimate WiFi devices.
+A WiFi deauther is a type of tool or device used to perform deauthentication attacks on WiFi networks.
+These attacks involve sending deauthentication frames to one or more devices connected to a WiFi network, causing them to disconnect or lose their connection to the network temporarily.

 ## Table of Contents